shahanMMiah/Grocerii/README.md

 ## Key Features

-* Add and remove ingredients and Recipe entries
+* Add and remove ingredients and recipe entries
-* Search entries and Sort order
+* Search entries and sort order
-* Transfer recipe ingredients to main ingredient list
+* Transfer recipe ingredients to the main ingredients list

 ## How To Use